nabilasherif/ECOMMERCE-microservices/README.md

 # 🛍️ Ecommerce Microservices

-A simple e-commerce backend built with Spring Boot and Spring Cloud using a microservices architecture.
+A learning-oriented e-commerce backend built with Spring Boot using a microservices architecture.

 ## 🧱 Microservices